 Award Funding Information

-State agencies that participate in the pipeline safety program are eligible to apply for one-call, with a maximum request amount of $45,000 per state.
-See the One Call Grant Funding Criteria.
-PHMSA, working with the National Association of Pipeline Safety Representatives (NAPSR), released a report in February 2010, “2009 One Call Report Analysis Recommendations” that concluded “an increased funding level is needed…to provide the needed assistance to states”.
+State agencies that participate in the pipeline safety program are eligible to apply for one-call, with a maximum request amount of $60,000 per state.
+PHMSA, working with the National Association of Pipeline Safety Representatives (NAPSR), released a report in February 2010, "2009 One Call Report Analysis Recommendations" that concluded "an increased funding level is needed to provide the needed assistance to states".

 More information is available under the Catalog of Federal Domestic Assistance.